proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/03_The_Price_Of_Tomorrow_Workbook.md

 ---

-## 2. Key Quotes & Page References
+## Key Ideas

 ### Technology & Deflation
-- "Technology is a deflationary force so great that, in the end, nothing we do will stop it." (p.
-60)
+- "Technology is a deflationary force so great that, in the end, nothing we do will stop it."
-- "Deflation, put simply, is when you get more for your money just as inflation is when you get less for your money." (p.
-62)
+- "Deflation, put simply, is when you get more for your money just as inflation is when you get less for your money."
-- "We continue to get more for less." (p.
-66)
+- "We continue to get more for less."
 - "Information doesn't have the same constraints that physical goods have: it travels seamlessly across borders.
 It is much more efficient, eradicating a lot of waste from the system.
-But much of that waste and inefficiency are our jobs." (p.
-138)
+But much of that waste and inefficiency are our jobs."

 ### The Debt Problem
-- "In other words, it has taken approximately $185 trillion of global debt to achieve $46 trillion of global growth." (p.
-82)
+- "In other words, it has taken approximately $185 trillion of global debt to achieve $46 trillion of global growth."
-- "The mirage of growth today is nothing more than a debt fuelled spending binge." (p.
-84)
+- "The mirage of growth today is nothing more than a debt fuelled spending binge."
-- "Debt combined deflation is a toxic combination, because borrowers have to pay the same for their interest payments while earning less." (p.
-80)
+- "Debt combined deflation is a toxic combination, because borrowers have to pay the same for their interest payments while earning less."
-- "There is already too much debt in the world, which paradoxically makes the problem harder to solve." (p.
-80)
+- "There is already too much debt in the world, which paradoxically makes the problem harder to solve."

 ### Central Banks & Money Manipulation
 - As Keynes wrote: "Lenin is said to have declared that the best way to destroy the capitalist system was to debauch the currency.
-By a continuing process of inflation, governments can confiscate, secretly and unobserved, an important part of the wealth of their citizens." (p.
-126-127)
+By a continuing process of inflation, governments can confiscate, secretly and unobserved, an important part of the wealth of their citizens."
-- "A country that devalues its currency also indirectly lowers its labour rate against global competitors, which can help some job growth in the short term, because its goods cost less to buyers in other countries." (p.
-120)
+- "A country that devalues its currency also indirectly lowers its labour rate against global competitors, which can help some job growth in the short term, because its goods cost less to buyers in other countries."
-- "The endless game of reducing the value of currencies relative to others only serves as a short-term panacea, because asset prices will rise far more quickly than jobs can be created." (p.
-124)
+- "The endless game of reducing the value of currencies relative to others only serves as a short-term panacea, because asset prices will rise far more quickly than jobs can be created."

 ### The Exponential Nature of Technology
-- "Beyond just the doubling of computing power, we should expect a 40 percent annual decline in price to performance." (p.
-275)
+- "Beyond just the doubling of computing power, we should expect a 40 percent annual decline in price to performance."
-- "The cost of one megabyte of hard drive memory has fallen from approximately $1 million in 1967 to 2 cents today." (p.
-276)
+- "The cost of one megabyte of hard drive memory has fallen from approximately $1 million in 1967 to 2 cents today."
-- "In less than two hours, more energy from the sun hits the Earth than the yearly worldwide consumption of energy." (p.
-407)
+- "In less than two hours, more energy from the sun hits the Earth than the yearly worldwide consumption of energy."
-- "Levelized cost of utility-grade solar dropped 88 percent in the last ten years." (p.
-421)
+- "Levelized cost of utility-grade solar dropped 88 percent in the last ten years."

 ### Abundance Through Scarcity (Bitcoin)
-- "Bitcoin attempts to change that dynamic by forever fixing supply at twenty one million Bitcoins." (p.
-649)
+- "Bitcoin attempts to change that dynamic by forever fixing supply at twenty one million Bitcoins."
 - "It creates a peer-to-peer ledger without any central control: the blockchain.
-As an open, distributed ledger, it offers security and trust by verifying transactions with consensus instead of through a central authority." (p.
-651)
+As an open, distributed ledger, it offers security and trust by verifying transactions with consensus instead of through a central authority."
-- "Some parts of the world have less risk in holding Bitcoin than their own currency." (p.
-653)
+- "Some parts of the world have less risk in holding Bitcoin than their own currency."

 ### The Simple Solution
-- "Deflation becomes something celebrated because it means that we are getting more for less." (p.
-663)
+- "Deflation becomes something celebrated because it means that we are getting more for less."
-- "As technology removes jobs and fewer overall jobs are needed, prices will keep falling, allowing those who lose jobs a way to share in the benefit of technology abundance without massive transfers of wealth." (p.
-665-666)
+- "As technology removes jobs and fewer overall jobs are needed, prices will keep falling, allowing those who lose jobs a way to share in the benefit of technology abundance without massive transfers of wealth."
-- "The deflationary aspect of technology is too great a force and it will eventually overwhelm even the greatest efforts to stop it." (p.
-678)
+- "The deflationary aspect of technology is too great a force and it will eventually overwhelm even the greatest efforts to stop it."

 ### Wealth Inequality & Social Unrest
 - "The seemingly random events of Brexit, Trump, and a rise in populism and hate in our world are not haphazard or isolated at all.
-They are all connected to a loss in hope for a better future for large portions of the population." (p.
-45)
+They are all connected to a loss in hope for a better future for large portions of the population."
-- "The world naturally becomes more unsafe when large amounts of people with increasing anxiety about their own economic future see incredible wealth creation in hands of very few people." (p.
-49)
+- "The world naturally becomes more unsafe when large amounts of people with increasing anxiety about their own economic future see incredible wealth creation in hands of very few people."
 - "People do not naturally hate others when they're content or have abundance.
-They are manipulated into it when they feel discounted or that they have nothing to lose." (p.
-540)
+They are manipulated into it when they feel discounted or that they have nothing to lose."

 ### Call to Action
 - "Something must be done.
-But because the issues are so complex and thorny in nature, it is easy to put heads in the sand and hope others will solve them." (p.
-686)
+But because the issues are so complex and thorny in nature, it is easy to put heads in the sand and hope others will solve them."
-- "It is not reasonable to believe that what will work in the future should necessarily be built on what worked in the past." (p.
-10)
+- "It is not reasonable to believe that what will work in the future should necessarily be built on what worked in the past."
-- "The opportunity to create something better comes from observing something broken or that doesn't work the way you believe it should." (p.
-24)
+- "The opportunity to create something better comes from observing something broken or that doesn't work the way you believe it should."

 ---

-## 3. Main Concepts
+## Main Concepts

 ### The Technology-Money Conflict
 **In Simple Terms:** Every time technology improves, it should make things cheaper.
 Your smartphone can do what used to require hundreds of devices - it's a camera, calculator, GPS, music player, encyclopedia, and more.
 This should mean you spend less money overall.
 But instead, everything keeps getting more expensive.
 Why?

 The answer is **inflation** - central banks print money to create the illusion of growth, which makes each dollar worth less.
 So even though technology makes products cheaper to produce, inflation makes them more expensive to buy.

-**Connection to Nobody•Will•Pay:** This is Via Negativa in action - the problem isn't that we need MORE (more money, more jobs, more growth).
+This is Via Negativa in action - the problem isn't that we need MORE (more money, more jobs, more growth).
 The problem is we need to REMOVE the broken money system that prevents technology's natural abundance from reaching people.
-Nobody•Will•Pay because they shouldn't have to - technology wants to give us abundance for free.
+Technology wants to give us abundance for free.

 ### The Debt Trap
 **In Simple Terms:** Governments and central banks try to fight deflation by creating debt - borrowing from the future to spend today.
 It's like using a credit card to pay for another credit card.
 Eventually, the system collapses under its own weight.